 Results of research suggest that massage therapy may be helpful for some fibromyalgia symptoms.

 There is some evidence that massage therapy may have benefits for anxiety, depression, and quality of life in people with HIV/AIDS, but the amount of research and number of people studied are small.

 There is some evidence that premature infants who are massaged may have improved weight gain.
 No benefits of massage for healthy full-term infants have been clearly demonstrated.

 - Noninvasive Treatments for Acute, Subacute, and Chronic Low Back Pain: A Clinical Practice Guideline (Annals of Internal Medicine)

-- Use of Integrative Therapies as Supportive Care in Breast Cancer Patients (Journal of the National Cancer Institute Monographs) [391 KB PDF]
+- Clinical Practice Guidelines on the Use of Integrative Therapies as Supportive Care in Patients Treated for Breast Cancer (Journal of the National Cancer Institute Monographs)

 - Management of Fibromyalgia Syndrome in Adults (University of Texas, School of Nursing)

 NCCIH Clinical Digest is a service of the National Center for Complementary and Integrative Health, NIH, DHHS.
 NCCIH Clinical Digest, a monthly e-newsletter, offers evidence-based information on complementary health approaches, including scientific literature searches, summaries of NCCIH-funded research, fact sheets for patients, and more.